By Megan Frame, membership manager

 MF: How has membership in PRIM&R's community of research ethics professionals helped you to advance in your career or do your job better?

-Thank you for being part of the membership community and volunteering your time with us as a mentor, Candace!
+Thank you for being part of the membership community, Sandy!
 Our community wouldn't be as strong without the support of members like you.

 If you'd like to learn more about becoming a member, please visit our website today.